 For more than a century, thousands of Smith students have gathered to form an extraordinary community of singers.
 From Sage Hall’s renowned Sweeney Auditorium, to John M. Greene Hall, the sounds of united voices can be heard.
 An astonishing tradition is carried on, and lifelong friendships are formed.
-Jonathan Hirsh is director of orchestral and choral activities; Amanda Huntleigh is assistant director of choral activities.
+Jonathan Hirsh is director of orchestral and choral activities; Sarah Paquet is assistant director of choral activities.